Financial literacy

 Forecast expenses and earnings

-1. Decide on your forecasting period: Choose a reporting timeframe that’s easy to predict and that’s correlated with what you want to know.
-It can be a week, a month or a year–doesn’t matter.
+• Decide on your forecasting period: Choose a reporting timeframe that’s easy to predict and that’s correlated with what you want to know.
+It can be a week, a month, or a year, whatever you prefer.

-2. Add up your income: List all the cash you’ve got coming into your bank account during the forecasting period.
+• Add up your income: List all the cash coming into your bank account during the forecasting period.
 This includes sales, tax refunds, interest earned, investments from shareholders or owners, grants, and miscellaneous cash payments.

-Let’s say you own a restaurant that also provides catering services.
-Here’s an example of a cash flow statement.
-You can see that the first three months of the year are predicted to be slow, but last year’s profit and investments keep the business at positive cash flow.
+Imagine a restaurant business that also provides catering services, and check out the example of a cash flow statement below.
+Note that while the first three months of the year are predicted to be slow, last year’s profit and investments keep the business at positive cash flow.

 Main reasons for cash flow issues

-Different industries have different ways of doing things, and thus, different reasons cash flow issues surface.
+Different industries have different ways of doing things, and therefore, different reasons that cash flow issues may arise.
 In this section, we’ll cover some of the main issues that affect most of the small businesses in the U.S. right now.

 Inflation

-When inflation is high, as we saw in the second half of 2022, businesses with existing loans suddenly find themselves making larger installments.
-Higher loan payments mean businesses may have predicted a certain cash flow, but are dealing with less free cash on hand.
+When inflation is high, businesses with existing loans suddenly find themselves making larger installments.
+Higher loan payments mean that businesses may have predicted a certain cash flow, but are now dealing with less available cash on hand.

 Supply chain issues